Trait-based Plant Ecology

 Bio

+I am an Assistant Professor in the department of Biology at the University of Waterloo.
 I conducted postdoctoral research at the University of Sherbrooke with Dr. Vellend and at the Centre d’Écologie Fonctionelle et Évolutive of the CNRS with Dr. Violle.
 There, I examined whether traits can predict species response to warming.
 I completed my PhD in December 2015 at the University of Arizona with Drs Enquist, McGill and Lechowicz, where I explored the limits of a trait-based approach to ecology, specifically with respect phenotypic complexity and scaling.
 I obtained my MSc from McGill University in 2009, where I examined variation in leaf traits across biological scales in tropical rainforests.